debiprasadmishra50/Notepad-Application/ReadMe.txt

-Run the jar file in cmd
+Run the Javapad.exe in Application Folder

->> Notepad.jar

-OR

-Run the Notepad.java